 William Ploog, Treasurer

 Sandglass Theater is a renowned theater company specializing in combining puppets with music, actors, and visual imagery.
-Since 1982, the company’s productions have toured internationally, performing in theaters, festivals and cultural institutions and winning numerous international prizes.
+Since 1982, the company’s productions have toured internationally in nearly 30 countries, performing in theaters, festivals and cultural institutions and winning numerous international prizes.

 Sandglass Theater produces works for both adult audiences and young audiences—two repertoires that tour separately and together.
 Sandglass also performs and teaches in its own 60-seat renovated barn theater in Putney, Vermont.
 Sandglass Theater is available for workshops and residencies and teaches a 2-week intensive training program each summer.

 Sandglass Theater (Sandglass Center for Puppetry and Theater Research) is a not-for-profit organization.
 Sandglass Theater is a member of the Network of Ensemble Theaters and the National Performance Network.

 In the microcosm of theater, the puppet is a means of integrating, of pulling back together pieces torn apart from each other.
 The puppet is the embodiment of a world no longer ours, an abstraction of a memory, a dream which is recalled.
 It is other than us, but it lives through us.
 We grasp it, and in grasping it, it takes hold of us.
 In dancing with the puppet, we are dancing with our more secret side.
 We are integrating parts of ourselves. - Sandglass Theater

 Theater acknowledges that we are located on the unceded land of the

 Pennacook, Wabanaki and Abenaki peoples.
 We invite you to join us in acknowledging the Pennacook, Wabanaki Confederacy and Abenaki community, their elders both past and present, as well as future generations.
 Sandglass

 Theater also acknowledges that it was founded upon exclusions and

 erasures of many Indigenous peoples.
 This acknowledgement demonstrates a